-- 1. Read carefully through the text. - 2.
-Make notes under the various headings given in the lesson. - 3.
-Attempt any self-assessment questions, and then compare your answers with the suggested answers given at the end of the course. - 4.
-Refer to the list of suggested further reading at the end of the Preliminary lesson, and read more widely on aspects of the topics that interest you.
+1. Read carefully through the text.

+2. Make notes under the various headings given in the lesson.

+- 3. Attempt any self-assessment questions, and then compare your answers with the suggested answers given at the end of the course. - 4.
+Refer to the list of suggested further reading (if any), and read more widely on aspects of the topics that interest you.
 Explore the websites listed below, and bookmark others that you find useful in finding out more about each topic.